JoTioTech/node-red-bj-parser/README.md

 # BJ parser
 - parser form binary to simple json format

+## FIXES
+- $val variable does not always work in set action, behavior is not consistent
+- inproper handling of repeat will lead to infinite loop and crash of whole Node-RED

 ## ROOT
 - list all all rules
 - **global scope** for rule name